-In the middle of the Coronavirus we have been busy updating our web technology as well as our facility.
-We will post all our facility improvements soon.
+During the Coronavirus we were busy updating our web technology as well as our facility.
+We will post all of our facility improvements soon.

-Since 3/12/2020, the club facilities and clubhouse were open and closed depending on state mandates.
-We are currently closed until December 10th.
-We are monitoring and modifying the policy as the situation changes.
+For an extended period of time, commencing 3/12/2020, the club facilities and clubhouse were closed and open, depending on state mandates.
+We are currently open and continue to monitor and to modify our policies and procedures to meet ever-changing and emerging standards.
 Click here for more COVID info.

-In this trying time, our club is not realizing any revenue and has a tremendous facility to upkeep.
+During the extended lockdown, our Club did not realize any revenue, while its income since re-opening has been limited.
+We have a very magnificent facility to upkeep; the costs are quite large.
 Although we have the best volunteers on planet Earth, our expenses keep mounting.
 Please consider donating towards our club and uphold our mission in the community.

 Tribute To A Great Man...
 Yaroslaw “Jerry” Kozak